-Memorial Day is a day of remembering the men and women who died while serving in the United States Armed Forces.
+It's important to always remember the men and women who died while serving in the United States Armed Forces.
 As retired U.S. Air Force Colonel, Walter Hitchcock, first said, “Freedom isn’t free.”

 So what better way for a career coach to serve our troops than to provide them with job-search advice?
 Read on for five targeted job-search tips for military professionals.